VikiLovesCoding/VikiLovesCoding/README.md

 - 💞️ I’m looking to collaborate with somebody
 - 📫 How to reach me: My adress is hooked to my account
 - 😄 Pronouns: i am a man
-- ⚡ Fun fact: I am a Raspberry Pi Fan
+- ⚡ Fun fact: I also play Minecraft Java!